Alpha Teknova (NASDAQ:TKNO) Shares Gap Up to $16.04

-Alpha Teknova, Inc. (NASDAQ:TKNO) shares gapped up before the market opened on Tuesday .
+Alpha Teknova, Inc. (NASDAQ:TKNO) shares gapped up prior to trading on Tuesday .
 The stock had previously closed at $16.04, but opened at $18.00.
-Alpha Teknova shares last traded at $18.00, with a volume of 1 shares.
+Alpha Teknova shares last traded at $18.00, with a volume of 1 shares trading hands.

-TKNO has been the topic of a number of research reports.
-Zacks Investment Research lowered shares of Alpha Teknova from a “hold” rating to a “sell” rating in a research report on Wednesday, December 8th.
-Cowen raised their target price on shares of Alpha Teknova from $24.00 to $30.00 and gave the stock an “outperform” rating in a research report on Thursday, October 14th.
-One investment analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $27.67.
+Several research firms have recently weighed in on TKNO.
+Zacks Investment Research lowered Alpha Teknova from a “hold” rating to a “sell” rating in a research note on Wednesday, December 8th.
+Cowen lifted their price objective on Alpha Teknova from $24.00 to $30.00 and gave the company an “outperform” rating in a research note on Thursday, October 14th.
+One analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
+Based on data from MarketBeat, Alpha Teknova presently has an average rating of “Buy” and a consensus price target of $27.67.

-Institutional investors have recently added to or reduced their stakes in the business.
-Strs Ohio acquired a new stake in Alpha Teknova in the third quarter valued at $39,000.
-California State Teachers Retirement System purchased a new stake in Alpha Teknova during the 3rd quarter worth about $94,000.
-American International Group Inc. purchased a new stake in Alpha Teknova during the 3rd quarter worth about $95,000.
-Deutsche Bank AG purchased a new stake in Alpha Teknova during the 3rd quarter worth about $100,000.
-Finally, Two Sigma Investments LP purchased a new stake in Alpha Teknova during the 3rd quarter worth about $207,000.
-25.54% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in TKNO.
+Strs Ohio acquired a new position in shares of Alpha Teknova in the 3rd quarter valued at approximately $39,000.
+California State Teachers Retirement System acquired a new position in shares of Alpha Teknova in the 3rd quarter valued at approximately $94,000.
+American International Group Inc. acquired a new position in shares of Alpha Teknova in the 3rd quarter valued at approximately $95,000.
+Deutsche Bank AG acquired a new position in shares of Alpha Teknova in the 3rd quarter valued at approximately $100,000.
+Finally, Two Sigma Investments LP acquired a new position in shares of Alpha Teknova in the 3rd quarter valued at approximately $207,000.
+25.54% of the stock is currently owned by institutional investors.

 Alpha Teknova, Inc provides reagents for bioprocessing, bioproduction, and molecular diagnostics.
 The company's reagents enable the discovery, research, development, and production of biopharmaceutical products, such as drug therapies, novel vaccines, and molecular diagnostics.
 It offers liquid culture, dry culture, agar, and animal-free media, as well as pre-poured plates, biological buffers, solutions, chemicals, and various treated and certified waters.